jadenzq/watch-ecommerce-project/README.md

+# Follow the steps before starting the application

+## Create a local mysql database

+In command line, after logging to your mysql, type `create database watch_ecommerce_db;` to create the database

-# Configure the _application.properties_ file before starting the application
+## Configure the _application.properties_ file before starting the application

 Changes the `username` and `password` field to your local database username and password